blakecwyu/Python_Machine_Learning/ML Project - Hotel_Performance_Project/README.md

 ---
 ## 📷 Results
-- Correlation heatmap show that total revenue has a **positive relationship** with FIT room nights, occupancy rate, Saturdays, and Holidays.
+- Correlation heatmap shows that total revenue has a **positive relationship** with FIT room nights, occupancy rate, Saturdays, and Holidays.
 Although GIT and Corporate room nights help fill low-demand days, they are **negatively correlated** with total revenue, likely due to lower average rates in those segments.
   **This insight may support future strategies for room distribution across different market segments.**
 - Section 1: **Regression - Predicting Daily Revenue**
   - Both **Linear Regression** and **Random Forest Regression** were used to predict revenue and average daily rate for future dates, providing insight to support pricing strategies.